joegiralt/step-sequencer/README.md

 - Sequences can be trivally be short circuited.
 - Conditional execution of steps based on custom logic.
 - Easy to integrate with existing Ruby applications.
+- No need to wrap and unwrap the result like in other Monadic ruby gems.
 - Zero dependencies.

 ## Usage